chrisburnell/chrisburnell.com/src/posts/articles/2023-12-23-old-design-system-new-colors.md

 ## Colours in practice

-This all came about when I decided that I wanted to add a *Sepia* theme to my website (check out the [theme toggler in the footer!](#theme-toggler)), but I didn't have a clean and concise way to go about it.
+This all came about when I decided that I wanted to add a *Sepia* theme to my website (check out the [theme selector in the footer!](#theme-selector)), but I didn't have a clean and concise way to go about it.
 What I wanted was a way to slightly-tint all the colours on my website into the sepia range.

 Until recently, I had defined my colours manually, like this: